Register of controllers in Singapore

 If the recipient of a notice does not reply, the company does not have to worry about a reply and must enter into its register the particulars of the recipient that it has in its possession with a note that particulars have not been confirmed by the controllers.

-Take note: This must be done within 2 business days after the end of 30 days (after the date on which the notice is sent by the company to the controller).
+Take note: The register must be updated within 2 business days from the date the replies to the notice is received or after the end of 30 days from which the notice was sent to the controller.

 To avoid duplication, companies are allowed to stop the tracing of the controllers once it reaches a locally incorporated/registered company or limited liability that will also be maintaining registers in their registered offices.